-MANUAL THERAPY AND INFANT FEEDING
+MANUAL THERAPY & INFANT FEEDING

 There are several healthcare professions that use manual therapy as their modality for treating the human body.
 Manual therapy is the hands-on method of treating the body, rather than a drug-based approach.
 The therapist uses a variety of techniques to support the tissues and help return function to a normal level when there has been injury or changes to the areas involved.